NOAA-ORR-ERD/noaa-oil-data/validation/validation_by_error.rst

 ``EC04002`` -- Alberta Sweet Mixed Blend #6:

-    Distillation type is "None", it must be one of: ['mass fraction', 'volume fraction']
+    Distillation type is "None", it must be one of: ['volume fraction', 'mass fraction']

 E040: (1 records affected)